A Welcome Message from the Public Auditor of Guam

 I hope you find the results of our efforts useful and informative.

-The Office of Public Accountability (OPA) has evolved significantly since its creation nearly 20 years ago.
-Formerly known as the Office of the Public Auditor, the new name emphasizes the work of the Public Auditor and her staff to assure Guam's taxpayers that their government is serving their best interests.
-Public Auditor Doris Flores Brooks recommended the name change in her 2009 inaugural remarks.
+The Office of Public Accountability (OPA) has evolved significantly throughout the years since its creation in 1992.
+Formerly known as the Office of the Public Auditor, the new name emphasizes the work of the Public Auditor and the OPA staff.
+Then-Public Auditor Doris Flores Brooks recommended the name change in her 2009 inaugural remarks.
 In response, Senator Adolpho B. Palacios Sr. authored Public Law (P.L.)
 30-27, mandating the change to reflect the expansion of OPA's duties and responsibilities over the years and to preserve its independence.
 But only the name changed.
 OPA’s motto, “Auditing for Better Government” and its mission to safeguard the public trust and improve government accountability, transparency, effectiveness and efficiency remains the same.

 THE 2004 GENERAL ELECTION